maikel/tutorial_stdexec/Readme.md

 That stop request, and the following invocation of the callback, can happen from an arbitrary thread.
 In practise it means that cancellation is racy and needs some extra care.

-The best property of stoppable tokens is the requirement that the invocation of a stop callback does not race with its destruction, i.e. destroying a callback object synchronizes with a concurrent invocation of the itself.
+The best property of stoppable tokens is the requirement that the invocation of a stop callback does not race with its destruction, i.e. destroying a callback object synchronizes with a concurrent invocation of the callback.
 This property can be used in implementing cancellation.

 In the following snippet, we will replace the call to `std::this_thread::sleep_until` with a call to `std::condition_variable::wait_until` that we interrupt from a callback whenever a stop is requested.